|

 folds back, resonates, or loops.
 4. This

-inherent in energy—it emerges through confinement.
-The resulting particle is
+not inherent in energy—it emerges through confinement.
+The resulting particle

 tangible.
 4.

-arises through resistance.
-When energy flow is constrained—when it meets a
+through resistance.
+When energy flow is constrained—when it meets a boundary,

-boundary, a symmetry, or another wave—it becomes locally meaningful.
-This
+a symmetry, or another wave—it becomes locally meaningful.
+This process of

 experience.
 To exist